 Here’s a list of all the Diablo 4 Necromancer skills, separated by skill type:

 Bone Spirit: Consumes all Essence to conjure a spirit of bone that seeks out the nearest enemy, exploding on contact and dealing area-of-effect (AoE) damage.
-This damage increases depending on the amount of Essence spent, so maximising the amount you have before casting Bone Spirit is a must.
+This damage increases depending on the amount of Essence spent, so maximizing the amount you have before casting Bone Spirit is a must.

-Bone Prison: Slam your weapon into the ground and call forth a wall of Bone to completely surround a target enemy or area.
+Bone Prison: Slam your weapon into the ground and call forth a wall of Bone to surround a target enemy or area.
 As the name suggests, enemies cannot break through the Bone Prison while it’s active, making it a great tool for trapping big groups of enemies or blocking off corridors.